-In general terms, Andorran insolvency is at a crossroads where on the one hand there are rules that give enough discretion to quickly resolve, redirect or liquidate insolvency situations with a very comfortable starting grid for creditors.
+In general terms Andorran insolvency is at a crossroads were, on the one hand, rules that give enough discretion to quickly resolve, redirect or liquidate insolvency situations with a very comfortable starting grid for creditors.
 On the other hand, the legal procedures are protracted, and the micro-litigation culture that is ingrained in the legal actors of the jurisdiction tends to smash the competitive advantage that the 1969 Insolvency Decree may hold in respect to other jurisdictions.

-Therefore, the development path for Andorran insolvency rules remains a question mark.
+As a result, the directional development of Andorran insolvency rules remains a question mark.
 In a jurisdiction that lacks a system of specific legal recognition of credits, or a legal recognition of pre-insolvency or second chance mechanisms, enhancing the pro-creditor stance of the law would seem an adequate course of action for the legislative powers in the near future.

-Furthermore, Andorran merchant culture and society has traditionally backed creditors and been reluctant to promote mechanisms destined to ensure the continuity of failed companies and undertakings.
-This is specially influenced by the cultural view of the role of the negligent administrator; if they have not showed sound performance in managing their businesses in the past, it is unlikely that they will do better in the future.
+Furthermore, the Andorran merchant culture and society has traditionally backed creditors and been reluctant to promote mechanisms destinated to ensure the continuity of failed companies and undertakings.
+This is specially influenced by the cultural view of the role of the negligent administrator.
+If they have not showed sound performance in managing their businesses in the past it is unlikely that they will do better in the future.